FanLiHub/fanlihub.github.io/_pages/about.md

 - Multi-modal dynamic scene understanding

-My research aims to enable robust and reliable visual perception and scene understanding for unmanned systems operating in complex and dynamic environments.
-This work serves to
+My research aims to enable resilient and trustworthy visual perception and scene understanding for unmanned systems operating in complex and dynamic environments.
+This work serves to significantly expand their operational envelope, enabling the scaling of autonomous systems from controlled testbeds to the complex and previously inaccessible real world.

 I am always open to collaboration and interdisciplinary conversation.
 You can explore my publications on Google Scholar or contact me at lifan.messages@gmail.com.